chrisliu298/awesome-representation-engineering/README.md

 Also:

 > [!IMPORTANT]
 > *Note that representation engineering is a relatively new framework, so the categorization below reflects my subjective understanding of the techniques.
-The first table includes work that explicitly uses the term "representation engineering."
-Other closely related work is grouped in the later tables.*
+The first list includes work that explicitly uses the term "representation engineering."
+Other closely related work is grouped in the later lists.*
 >
 > If you disagree with the categorization or have suggestions for improvement, please let me know by opening an issue.